SumiSastri/dev-blogs/docs/computer-code/part4-processing-data.md

 However, interrupts are a method for the CPU.
 They occur with instances of memory page faults, and accepting hardware input, for example.

+## What is the difference between a signal and a semaphore

+A semaphore has 2 operations up and down, in an OS, a semaphore contains both a signal and an interupt.
+Therefore a semaphore can operate both on system buses as well as on the CPU or kernel level.[5]

+A binary semaphore has the binary values of 0 and 1 but a counting semaphore can use multiplexors signals like wait, block and wakeup can be used - a traditional red-amber-green signalling, seen on traffic lights.

 ## Loading processes as units of memory

  RAM is used a fast storage location where the processor can keep the parts of the process's data that aren't currently being executed.

  Hardrive is the computer disc's storage capacity.

  RAM does not store data between reboot so it is referred to as volatile.
-And normally, only the OS has a choice over what is put here.
+[6] And normally, only the OS has a choice over what is put here.
 For processes, it is generally measured in megabytes, gigabytes, or as a percentage of all the memory available and this is where the confusion can arise.
 When someone describes a laptop as having 32 GB of memory, this storage is what they're referring to.
 RAM is additional "fast" storage.

- DRAM, or Dynamic RAM.
-[4]

 #### EXTERNAL REFERENCES - How computers process data